genderkit/genderkit/_articles/growing-hair.md

 - dry your hair carefully, ideally patting it dry rather than rubbing it with a towel
 - always rinse your hair after swimming in a pool or the sea

-Many hair stylists and hair websites recommend that even when growing your hair, it should be trimmed every few months to remove damage.
+Many hair stylists and hair websites recommend that even when growing your hair, the ends should be trimmed every few months to remove damage.
 We have been unable so far to find expert advice from trichologists (specialists in hair and hair disorders) about whether this is necessary - but you may want to do it anyway, as this will help your hair look more healthy and well maintained.

 You can find more detailed information on protecting your hair lower down on this page.